litinoveweedle/taptap-mqtt/README.md

 # Tigo CCA to the Home Assistant MQTT bridge

-This is Python3 service to act as bridge between the Tigo CCA gateway tapping device implemented using [taptap](https://github.com/willglynn/taptap) project and the [Home Assistant MQTT integration](https://www.home-assistant.io/integrations/mqtt/).
+This is Python3 service to act as bridge between the Tigo CCA gateway tapping device implemented using [taptap](https://github.com/litinoveweedle/taptap) project and the [Home Assistant MQTT integration](https://www.home-assistant.io/integrations/mqtt/).
 It provides completely local access to the data provided by your Tigo installation (as alternative to using Tigo Cloud).
 This software reads data from `taptap` binary and push them into HA integrated MQTT broker as a sensors values.
 It can be also used for other project compatible with the HomeAssistant MQTT integrations (like for example OpenHab).

 It supports HA MQTT auto [discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) feature (both new device type as well as older per entity type for HA < 2024.12.0 or OpenHab) to provide for easy integration with the Home Assistant.

 If you are looking for seamlessly integrated solution for HomeAssistant please check my [HomeAssistant addons repository](https://github.com/litinoveweedle/hassio-addons), where I provide this software packaged as Hassio addon.

 ## To make it work you need to:
-- get taptap binary, either compile it from [source](https://github.com/willglynn/taptap), or check [my builds](https://github.com/litinoveweedle/taptap/releases)
+- Get taptap binary, either compile it from [source](https://github.com/litinoveweedle/taptap), or check [my builds](https://github.com/litinoveweedle/taptap/releases).
+Please do not use original [taptap project](https://github.com/willglynn/taptap) as it is not compatible with the latest advance features (like modules barcodes discovery etc.)
-- you will need Modbus to Ethernet or Modbus to USB converter, connected to Tigo CCA [as described](https://github.com/willglynn/taptap?tab=readme-ov-file#connecting)
+- You will need Modbus to Ethernet or Modbus to USB converter, connected to Tigo CCA [as described](https://github.com/willglynn/taptap?tab=readme-ov-file#connecting).
-- install appropriate Python3 libraries - see `requirements.txt`
+- Install appropriate Python3 libraries - see `requirements.txt`.
-- rename config file example `config.ini.example` to `config.ini`
+- Rename config file example `config.ini.example` to `config.ini`.
-- configure your installation in the `config.ini` file, check inline comments for explanation
+- Configure your installation in the `config.ini` file, check inline comments for explanation.

 ## Provided data/entities: